 Symptoms of vitamin B12 deficiency include anemia, red and sore tongue (glossitis), and neurological abnormalities.

 - Increase: Chronic obstructive pulmonary disease, congestive heart failure, diabetes, hepatic cell damage, leukemia (chronic granulocytic), obesity, true polycythemia, renal failure (chronic)

-- Decrease: Anemia (malignant), atrophic gastritis, small bowel bacterial overgrowth syndrome (SIBO), congenital transcobalamin II deficiency, Crohn's disease, gastrectomy or gastric bypass (with or without), resection, inflammatory bowel diseases, tapeworm and other intestinal parasites and worms, endogenous factor (pernicious anemia), malabsorption, malnutrition, pancreatic insufficiency, sickle cell anemia, Medications: p-aminosalicylic acid, antibacterial (neomycin), colchicine, omeprazole
+- Decrease: Anemia (malignant), atrophic gastritis, small intestinal bacterial overgrowth syndrome (SIBO), congenital transcobalamin II deficiency, Crohn's disease, gastrectomy or gastric bypass (removal of the parietal cells), hepatitis (alcoholic), ileal diseases, inflammatory bowel diseases, tapeworms and other intestinal parasites and worms, endogenous factor deficiency (malignant anemia), malabsorption, malnutrition, pancreatic insufficiency, sickle cell anemia, (severe) vegetarianism.
+Medications: p-aminosalicylic acid, antibacterials (neomycin), colchicine, omeprazole

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.